BlueTheCube/OverblocksMod/README.md

 ## Proposed Content
 * More environment blocks
 * Disease vector bullets for more turrets
-* Crafting blocks for disease vector and rosing alloy
+* Crafting blocks for rosing alloy
 * Shield regen block?
 ## License
 This mod is licensed under [GNU GPL v3](/LICENSE).